Arthie/xwind/README.md

 ## Usage

-You can use `@tailwindcssinjs/macro` with your preferred CSS-in-JS library that supports css style objects.
+You can use `@tailwindcssinjs/macro` with your preferred CSS-in-JS library that supports css objects styles.

-`Note` you will need to restart dev server when changes are made to `./tailwind.config.js` and clear the babel cache
+`Note` you will need to restart dev server when changes are made to `./tailwind.config.js` and maybe clear the babel cache

 ## Install